Seb-geospatial/BlenderMapDEM/README.md

     - rasterio
     - matplotlib

-This module requires an installation of **Blender**, a free and open-source 3D modelling software, in order to utilize the `renderDEM()` function.
+This package requires an installation of **Blender**, a free and open-source 3D modelling software, in order to utilize the `renderDEM()` function.
 At the time of writing, this module is working as of Blender 3.5 (latest version) and can be downloaded [here](https://www.blender.org/download/).

-This module also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
+This package also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
 This must be done in order for the function to access the global DEM datasets hosted by OpenTopography through their API.

 Please refer to the `demo/` folder of this repository to view a [guided workflow demonstration](demo/demonstration_workbook.ipynb) using the functions of this package in the form of a jupyter notebook as well as find demonstration DEM files in the `demo/data` folder.
 You can also refer to the [Blender Usage](#usage) section of this document for information on using the `renderDEM()` function.